larsbi/DynUG-Fabric-Workshop/Lab 5 – Create semantic model which is our Gold layer.md

 3. Use the name “Sales and sentiment model” and select all 5 tables (if not visible, cancel “New semantic model” dialog and go back to refresh Lakehouse)
 Click Confirm

-4. The web model view will appear after a few minutes.
+4. The web model view will appear after a few seconds.
 Here, you must create the following relationships: dimcustomer.CustomerID -> factsales.CustomerID dimdate.DateID -> factsales.DateID dimproduct.ProductID -> factsales.ProductID